Juan-Figueroa1/test/README.md

 # Automated Tests DevPortal V2 - Execution Guide

-This is an execution guide for the Cypress project.
+This guide provides instructions for executing the Cypress project.
 Cypress is an end-to-end testing framework for web applications.
-In this project, you will find sensitive files in `cypress.config.js`, so it's important to handle these files with care.
+The project includes sensitive files in cypress.config.js, so it's important to handle these files with care.

 ## Prerequisites

-Before running the Cypress project, make sure you have the following installed on your machine:
+Ensure you have the following installed on your machine before running the Cypress project:

 - [Node.js](https://nodejs.org) (version 17 or higher)
 - [npm](https://www.npmjs.com/) (usually comes with Node.js)

 ## Configuration

-Follow the steps below to set up and run the Cypress project:
+Follow these steps to set up and run the Cypress project:

 1. **Clone the Repository**: Download or clone the project repository to your local environment.